cwindolf/ffn/README.md

 ```

 We provide sample segmentation results in `results/fib25/sample-training2.npz`.
-For the training2 volume, segmentation takes ~7 min with a P100 GPU.
+For the training2 volume, segmentation takes about 7 min with a P100 GPU.

 For an interactive setting, check out `ffn_inference_demo.ipynb`.
 This Jupyter
 notebook shows how to segment a single object with an explicitly defined